Yidunchibubao/Harmfulness-of-Ambiguous-Vectors/README.md

 https://drive.google.com/file/d/1Dr38AGjigYBIFnbjHcwFI6JQHo4dgBmv/view?usp=drive_link

--including the words and embeddings used in the model
+-including the words and embeddings used in the model as prep_data

 -embeddings taken from Bonami & Naranjo (2021)